UAlbertaFSAE/f1tenth/docs/VSCODE_USAGE.md

 These tools will enforce the pep8 style guidelines and ensure we have safe python code, since our system is fairly safety-critical.
 Again, if there is ever any lint checks that you think are not useful, don't hesitate to ask a lead about removing it.

 Again, if you ever need to skip some linter check, use `# noqa` at the end of the line.
-If you need to skip linting on whole packages (say you ported someone's open source ROS package), you can add exclude paths in the `ruff.exclude` and `mypy-type-checker.ignorePatterns` settings in the `.vscode/settings.json` file to stop errors showing in vscode.
-Add them into the `FILTER_REGEX_EXCLUDE` regex string in the `.mega-linter.yml` file to ignore them in the CI linting check.
+If you need to skip linting on whole packages (say you ported someone's open source ROS package), add the path to the `extend-exclude` (ruff) and `exclude` (mypy) lists in `pyproject.toml`.
+Both the vscode extensions and CI read that file, so one edit covers the editor and the CI check. `make lint-python` is exactly what CI runs, so a green local lint is a green CI lint.
-- you can also add them to the exclude section for each tool in the `pyproject.toml` file if you want, for completeness sake

 The mypy vscode extension is [here](https://marketplace.visualstudio.com/items?itemName=ms-python.mypy-type-checker) and the ruff vscode extension is [here](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff) if you would like to learn more.